-Australian red meat is more than just good for you – the industry also cares about a sustainable future for the planet and have voluntarily set a carbon neutral target.
+Australian red meat is more than just good for you – the industry also cares about a sustainable future for the planet and is voluntarily working towards a carbon neutral future.

 Keen to learn more about red meat and the environment?
 Simply choose a topic of interest from the drop-down menu.